-What Your Doctor Needs to Know About Diagnosing Adult ADHD
+What Your Doctor Needs to Know About Diagnosing ADHD in Adults

-Though the medical and scientific communities now agree that ADHD is not strictly a childhood condition, the most widely used diagnostic criteria remain focused on identifying symptoms in children and teens.
-This means adults may suffer misdiagnosis or no diagnosis at all if they don’t understand nuances of ADHD and it’s overlapping conditions in adulthood.
-Get started here.
+Though the medical and scientific communities now agree that ADHD is not strictly a childhood condition, the most widely used criteria for diagnosing ADHD in adults remain focused on identifying symptoms in children and teens.
+This means adults may suffer misdiagnosis or no diagnosis at all if their physician doesn’t understand nuances of ADHD and it’s overlapping conditions in adulthood.
+Learn what to do about it here.

 “[These adults have] been able to find compensations and ways around their ADHD their entire lives,” says Dodson, until their challenges “just overwhelm their ability to cope with their ADHD.”
-They typically go to the doctor for other conditions they think they may have, like anxiety or depression.
+They typically go to the doctor for other conditions they think they may have, like anxiety or a mood disorder.

 - Distractibility and inconsistent focus